-This crawfish étouffée recipe features meaty crawfish tails that are smothered in a flavorful, rich gravy made with a roux, the “holy trinity”, herbs, and spices.
-Serve it over a bed of steamed rice and garnish with green onions and parsley for a complete dish!
+This crawfish etouffee recipe features meaty crawfish tails smothered in a flavorful, rich gravy made with a roux, the “holy trinity”, herbs, and spices.
+Serve it with rice and garnish with green onions and parsley for a complete dish!

-Étouffée is a great dish to try if you’ve never had crawfish!
-While it’s not the full bayou-to-table experience, we use store-bought cleaned and packaged Louisiana crawfish tail meat and only the best, most authentic (yet accessible) ingredients you’d find in a traditional crawfish étouffée recipe.
+Crawfish etouffee is a great dish to try if you’ve never had crawfish!
+While it’s not the full bayou-to-table experience, we use store-bought cleaned and packaged Louisiana crawfish tail meat and only the best, most authentic (yet accessible) ingredients you’d find in a traditional etouffee recipe.

 - Roux: Equal parts butter, oil, and flour are combined in a hot skillet to make a smooth brown roux.